 “You never told me you had been engaged!”
 Mary said, mock anger in her eyes.

-“Well, we were only four, besides, it could never have happened.
+“We were only four, besides, it never could have happened.
 She wanted a big wedding and I wanted to elope.”

 Mary looked at Sean, Sean looked at Mary.
 Mary nodded.
 Sean spoke: